konstructio/kubefirst/docs/common/metaphors.md

 ## Some Cool Automated Things to Note:

 - The value specified in `spec.rules.host` will automatically create a route53 CNAME that is bound to the Ingress elastic load balancer.
-- the `cert-manager.io/cluster-issuer` annotation will prompt `cert-manager` to automatically create a certificate for your application, and will store that cert in the `secretName` specified
+- The `cert-manager.io/cluster-issuer` annotation will prompt `cert-manager` to automatically create a certificate for your application and will store that cert in the `secretName` specified.
 - nginx will automatically route traffic to the **Metaphors** applications service based on the path-based/host-based routing specified in `spec.rules`

 ### Environment Configs and Secrets